 15 Ways to Create a More Sustainable Bathroom

 Choosing to make sustainable bathroom swaps is a really rewarding process.
 There are lots of simple changes you can make in the bathroom that can hugely reduce your environmental impact and don’t take much time or effort.

 Lots of these things you might already be doing or have tried once or twice.
 Choose a couple and make them a sustainable bathroom routine and the others will easily follow.
-As soon as you start thinking about it, you’ll find all kinds of ways to make your bathroom more eco-friendly and you’ll discover some great alternatives you never knew existed.
+As soon as you start thinking about it, you’ll find all kinds of ways to make your bathroom more eco-friendly.
+You’ll discover some great alternatives you never knew existed.

 Switch to solid shampoo for a more sustainable bathroom